pachyderm/pachyderm/examples/opencv_dominant_color/README.md

 # Quick Start Guide: OpenCV Dominant Color Example
-In this guide you're going to create a Pachyderm pipeline to run a dominant color algorithm is written in the popular computer vision library OpenCV.
+In this guide you're going to create a Pachyderm pipeline to run a dominant color algorithm using the popular computer vision library OpenCV.
 The algorithm is written in C++, compiled and statically linked in order for easy distribution throughout the containers that run the Pachyderm pipeline.
 If you are interested in the implementation of the [k-means clustering](https://en.wikipedia.org/wiki/K-means_clustering) based algorithm, please refer to [the OpenCV source code](https://github.com/SoheilSalehian/CVSearchEngine/tree/master/src/cpp).
 We are also going to run the algorithm on 1000 images from the Flikr dataset which are stored in an S3 bucket.

 ## Setup

 This guide assumes that you already have a Pachyderm cluster running and have configured `pachctl` to talk to the cluster.
-[Detailed setup instructions can be found here](../../SETUP.md).
+[Detailed setup instructions can be found here](http://pachyderm.readthedocs.io/en/latest/deploying_setup.html).

 As mentioned in the introduction, having a statically linked native opencv binary simplifies the dev environment and reduces the size of docker images required.
 Note: an approach that was taken for the purposes of this guide was to build the binary (called `dominantColor`) in a docker images such as [this one](https://github.com/SoheilSalehian/Docker-OpenCV) and then copy over the resulting binary into the containers that run the pipeline.

-In the case that you are running your own version of build with a Dockerfile, a [Makefile]([examples/opencv_dominant_color/Makefile) is provided in order to download the statically binary file:
+In the case that you are running your own version of build with a Dockerfile, a [Makefile]([examples/opencv_dominant_color/Makefile) is provided in order to download the static binary file:

 ```shell
 $ make
 ```

-This guide also assumes access to an S3 bucket for the dataset images which will be downloaded at the beginning of the pipeline. `images.zip` should be downloaded via [google drive link](https://drive.google.com/file/d/0B351HZYtYt77XzlscG0wQkxIZmM/view?usp=sharing) and is to be uploaded to an S3 bucket for the purposes of this example.
+This guide also assumes access to an S3 bucket for the dataset images which will be downloaded at the beginning of the pipeline.
+You should download `images.zip` via our [google drive link](https://drive.google.com/file/d/0B351HZYtYt77XzlscG0wQkxIZmM/view?usp=sharing), unzip the images, and upload to an S3 bucket for the purposes of this example.
 In our case, the bucket is named `opencv-example`.

 ## Create a Repo